Nine people admitted due to heatstroke at Delhi's LNJP Hospital | Headlines

 Nine people admitted due to heatstroke at Delhi's LNJP Hospital

-Amidst prevalent heatwave conditions in the national capital, Lok Nayak Hospital has reported that nine patients were admitted on Wednesday due to heatstroke.
+Amidst prevalent heatwave conditions in the national capital, Lok Nayak Hospital has reported that nine patients were admitted during the last one week due to heatstroke.

 - Country: